 - Ask your network of professional contacts or fellow founders for recommendations.

-Look for appraisers that have strong credentials and experience valuing companies in similar industries, sectors, and growth stages as yours.
+Look for appraisers that have strong credentials and experience in providing valuation services for companies in similar industries, sectors, and growth stages as yours.

 Step 2: Gather your documents

-409A valuations require a lot of documentation.
+409A valuations require a lot of documentation to support the burden of proof.
 In addition to basic company details (like founder information, company size, and location), you’ll also usually need to provide:

 - An up-to-date business plan